RohmSemiconductor/Linux-Kernel-PMIC-Drivers/BD718XX/README.md

 ## Das u-Boot:

 Limited u-Boot regulator driver for BD71837 and BD71847 is included in the official Denx u-boot.
 First u-boot release containing the driver is the 1.st release candidate for 2019.10 (version u-boot-2019.10-rc1).
 The u-boot driver works with pmic device-tree which is compatible with dt-documentation included in the Linux source code but a few of the properties are ignored.
+BD71850 can be used with same u-boot driver using the BD71847 device-tree bindings.

 The Denx u-boot: